 - Redirect chewing to appropriate toys

 Preventing access means restricting puppies to rooms where there are no valuable possessions lying around.
-Or, clearing valuable possessions out of a puppy’s reach throughout the home.
-I recommend restricting access as the easier option, unless you are a very tidy family indeed.
+Or, clear valuable possessions out of a puppy’s reach throughout the home.
+Restricting the puppy’s access is the easier option unless you are a very tidy family indeed!

 - Remove causes